-Women from Santa Monica, Los Angeles, throughout Southern California and across the country come to me for breast lift surgery when they want to restore a youthful shape to sagging breasts.
+Women from Beverly Hills/ West Hollywood, Los Angeles, throughout Southern California and across the country come to me for breast lift surgery when they want to restore a youthful shape to sagging breasts.
 Aging and gravity cause the natural suspensory ligaments of the breasts to stretch, which can lead to sagging, even for those with smaller breasts.
 Breastfeeding can cause the internal breast tissues to shrink, which can leave the breasts flatter and droopier, and weight loss can also produce a deflated breast appearance.
 All of these problems are addressed by a breast lift, or mastopexy, which not only lifts, but reshapes the breasts.

 This patient in her 50's presented to my office wanting fuller and perkier breasts.
 Since she had naturally fuller breasts and did not want a huge size increase, I recommended fat grafting instead of implants for a natural and low-maintenance result.I performed a vertical...